John C Flavin

 Como’s Pizza, outdoor seating

-So little has changed between Scott and me.
+So little had changed between Scott and me.
 It could be years between visits, yet Scott and I jump right back to meaningful conversations.
 No small talk.
 Off to the side from others, our little nighttime jaunt in Huntington Woods came up.

 I asked him, “Remember I started singing, ‘Save my life, I’m goin’ down for the last time…’ while we were in the cell?”
 He did.
 I said, “I was being such a dick, laughing and making jokes while you were just freakin’.”